-Beginner Handbuilding Pottery is designed to teach adult students the foundational skills and techniques required to make exquisite handbuilt work.
-Techniques used in the course include: pinch, coil, and slab.
-Instructor Erin Younge guides students through each step of the process, no experience required!
+Hand building Pottery is designed to teach adult students the foundational skills and techniques required to make exquisite hand-built work.
+Techniques used in the course include pinch, coil, and slab construction.
+All skill levels are welcome.

-Studio Pottery is unlimited while being instructed by multiple instructors.
-No is experience required, but it is a mixed class.
+Studio Pottery is a mixed class of skill levels from beginner to the seasoned professional.
 Beginners will work alongside intermediate and advanced students, learning from each other as they go.
 Students will gain hands-on experience in hand-building and wheel throwing, mixing clay, loading kilns, along with glazing their work.
 We encourage both hobbyists and aspiring potters and cater courses to each student at their level of interest.
-Each course is taught by experienced local potters.
-Current instructors are Sydney Williams, Anne Raven Jorgensen, Erin Younge, and Jared Zehmer.

 Tuesday: Studio Pottery, 9 a.m. – 4 p.m.